-Any agreed upon final settlement of a grievance reached at Step 1 shall be reduced to writing and signed by the Union and the Game Commission Labor Relations Coordinator.
-Decisions at Step 1 shall not be used as precedent for any subsequent case.
+Any agreed upon final settlement of a grievance reached at Step 1 shall be reduced to writing and signed by the FOP and the Game Commission Labor Relations Coordinator.
+Decisions at Step 1 shall not be used as precedent for any subsequent case, unless the parties agree in writing as part of a Step 1 grievance settlement.

-After the Step 1 meeting has been held, and the then known information the parties intend to rely on to support their respective positions has been discussed and exchanged, the Game Commission Labor Relations Coordinator must, if the case is not settled at this point, make a written disposition of the matter to the Union within fifteen (15) working days from the date of the Step 1 meeting.
+After the Step 1 meeting has been held and the then-known information the parties intend to rely on to support their respective positions has been discussed and exchanged, the respective Game Commission Labor Relations Coordinator must, if the case is not settled at this point, make a written disposition of the matter to the FOP within 15 working days from the date of the Step 1 meeting.

 STEP 2.
-If the Step 1 response is not satisfactory, or a response has not been received by the Union within fifteen (15) working days of the Step 1 Meeting, the Union shall have fifteen (15) working days after the Commonwealth's response is received or due, to appeal the decision by filing its grievance with the appropriate Joint Area Committee referred to in Article 1 of the attached Rules of Procedure.
-Such submission shall be made in writing, and shall be filed in accordance with the established procedures with the Office of Administration, Bureau of Labor Relations (OA-BLR - 404 Finance Building, Harrisburg, PA 17120).
+If the Step 1 response is not satisfactory or a response has not been received by the FOP within 15 working days of the Step 1 meeting, the FOP shall have 15 working days after the Commonwealth's response is received or due to appeal the decision by filing its grievance with the Joint Pennsylvania State Committee.
+The FOP shall file the grievance in writing to the Office of Administration, Bureau of Labor Relations (404 Finance Building, Harrisburg, PA 17120) in accordance with established procedures.
+The Bureau of Labor Relations will officially "docket" all grievances submitted by the FOP and will furnish official notice confirming the docketing of all cases scheduled to be heard by the Joint State Committee, along with the date, place, and time of the scheduled meeting.
+Dockets will be sent to the Pennsylvania Game Commission and to the FOP, Conservation